Smsky15/Electoral-race-on-reddit/README.md

 <b>- What are the most controversial topics within each community? </b>
 This will require us to define controversial, perhaps in terms of the ratio of positive to negative comments to a post.
 Defining this will require us to look into keywords in each comment to label them as positive or negative.

-<b>- How does sentiment differ towards hot topics which transcend subreddits? </b>
+<b>- How does sentiment differ towards hot topics across subreddits? </b>
-This will require us to use the answer to the first question to identify overlapping hot topics, and then do a sentiment analysis of the comments on each related topics.
+This will require us to identify hot topics, and then do a sentiment analysis of the comments on each related topics.

-<b>- Have there been topics which “bled” from one community into another? </b>
-We will have to make timelines of hot topics which became popular across subreddits, to see if some became popular in one subreddit and then, consequently, rose in another.